← back to programming

 Sequence evaluation and tail recursion

-A tail call is a call in return position — nothing left to do after it returns.
-The explicit-control evaluator recognizes this: it skips the save of the continuation register.
+A tail call is a call in return position: nothing left to do after it returns.
+The explicit-control evaluator recognizes this and skips the save of the continuation register.
 No save means the stack doesn’t grow.
-This is why Scheme guarantees tail-call optimization — the evaluator’s structure makes it free.
+Scheme guarantees tail-call optimization because the evaluator’s structure makes it free.

 Scheme